tsirysndr/superviseur/README.md

-    status     Get the status of a service stop       Stop all services or a specific one tail       Tail the log of a process ui         Start the superviseur ui
+    status     Get the status of a service stop       Stop all services or a specific one tail       Tail the log of a process ui         Start the superviseur dashboard
     up         Start all services
 ```